-Disturbance of Great Bustards due to the close approach of photographers is described by contributors to the plan as a growing problem in eastern and western parts of China, as well northern Kazakhstan and Western Siberia.
+Disturbance of Great Bustards due to the close approach of photographers is described by contributors to the plan as a growing problem in eastern and western PRC, as well northern Kazakhstan and Western Siberia.
 "Severe harassment" of the first Great Bustard to visit the Republic of Korea in ten years was reported.